 W. Illinois looks to end streak vs SD State

-BOTTOM LINE: South Dakota State looks to extend Western Illinois’s conference losing streak to 14 games.
+BOTTOM LINE: South Dakota State looks to extend Western Illinois’s conference losing streak to 15 games.
 Western Illinois’ last Summit League win came against the Denver Pioneers 86-80 on Jan.
 11, 2020.
-South Dakota State is coming off a 93-50 win over Mount Marty on Monday.
+South Dakota State is coming off an 83-77 home win over Western Illinois in its most recent game.

+BIG MEN ON CAMPUS: Baylor Scheierman has averaged 14.4 points and 8.8 rebounds to lead the way for the Jackrabbits.
+Alex Arians is also a big contributor, accounting for 11.5 points and 4.9 rebounds per game.
+The Leathernecks have been led by Tamell Pearson, who is averaging 12.3 points and 7.5 rebounds.

-SENIOR STUDS: Western Illinois’ Will Carius, Rod Johnson Jr. and Anthony Jones have collectively scored 40 percent of the team’s points this season and have accounted for 43 percent of all Leathernecks scoring over the last five games.BRILLIANT BAYLOR: Baylor Scheierman has connected on 48.9 percent of the 47 3-pointers he’s attempted and has made 12 of 24 over his last five games.
-He’s also made 88.2 percent of his free throws this season.
+CLAMPING DOWN: The Leathernecks have given up just 76.3 points per game to Summit League opponents thus far, an improvement from the 81.8 per game they gave up over six non-conference games.BRILLIANT BAYLOR: Scheierman has connected on 49.1 percent of the 53 3-pointers he’s attempted and has made 7 of 14 over his last three games.
+He’s also converted 87 percent of his foul shots this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25